sanilmittal/nlte-corr/README.md

 Citation
 -----
-If the code was helpful, please cite:

-Mittal and Roederer (2024), in prep
+If you use this code in your work, please cite Mittal and Roederer (2024), in prep, this GitHub repository (as a footnote), and the relevant articles listed below.

 For INSPECT-STARS:

+- Li I:
 -  O I:
 - Na I:
 - Fe I:
+- Sr I:

 For NLTE MPIA: